Wickqed/EV_Coach/README.md

 # EV_Coach
 EV_Coach Repo
-This will be were we keep stuff
+This will be where we keep stuff